Sample Complexity of Variance-reduced Distributionally Robust Q-learning: Proofs of Properties of the Empirical Bellman Operator: KL Case

-The proof strategy we will implement is to consider separately the ``good event" on which $\mu_n\ll\mu$ are close and the ``bad event" where the empirical measure is not close to the reference model.
+The proof strategy we will implement is to consider separately the ``good events" on which $\mu_n$ and $\mu$ are close (so that we have $\mu_n\sim \mu$) and the ``bad events" where the empirical measure is not close to the reference model.
 This motivates us to define for $p > 0$